 Tip #3- Focus on applying thin coats

-The thinner the coats the better you can control the product and get a proper cure (especially with base and color).
+The thinner the coats are, the better you can control the product and get a proper cure.
 When product is applied too thick it will not cure inside the lamp and will cause premature peeling.
 Additionally, when there’s too much product on the nail it can flood (bleed into) the cuticle, which can be a pain to clean up and also cause lifting if cured.